-In response to frequent noise complaints related to 'standard' rumble strips, but in recognition of the proven safety value of rumble strips, NHDOT has updated our guidelines to incorporate 'sinusoidal' rumble strips in our standard practice.
+In response to common noise complaints related to rumble strips, but in recognition of their proven safety value, NHDOT has updated our guidelines to incorporate 'sinusoidal' rumble strips in our standard practice.
 Using guidance from other State DOTs, the NHDOT was able to select a 'sinusoidal' design that provides the safety benefit proven to reduce lane departure crashes while reducing their undesirable exterior noise.